Metric System of Measurement

 Force is usually measured in the Unit of Newtons, an important measurement in Physics and Engineering.

-But a Newton is actually 1 kg · m / s2 (one kilogram-meter per second-squared).
+Which is written as 1 kg · m / s2 (one kilogram-meter per second-squared).

 So force is actually based on the meter, kilogram and second.